mattwparas/steel/docs/src/builtins/steel_base.md

 > (real?
 3+4i) ;; => #f
 > (real? "hello") ;; => #f
 ```
+### **receivers-select**
+Blocks until one of the channels passed in is ready to receive.
+Returns the index of the channel arguments passed in which is ready.

+Using this directly is not recommended.
 ### **rest**
 Returns the rest of the list.
 Will raise an error if the list is empty.